cdemar/Frontend_Mentor_profile_card/README-template.md

 }
 ```

-If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.

-**Note: Delete this note and the content within this section and replace with your own learnings.**

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**
+A thing I would like to focus on more are how to work on first really looking at the visual of my project to really have a strong grasp of how I should program it instead of just programming on the go and then having to re-write it like I did on my last 2 projests.
+Another aspect is to focus on how to use baground img better.

 ### Useful resources

 - [Vecta.io](https://vecta.io/blog/best-way-to-embed-svg) - This site helped me be able to use SVG files

-- [Vecta.io](https://stackoverflow.com/questions/27115409/css-position-image-to-the-left-partly-cut-off-responsive-bootstrap) - This was usefull to allow me to manipulate the image to the position I need.
+- [z-index](https://developer.mozilla.org/en-US/docs/Web/CSS/z-index) - This was usefull to allow me to manipulate the image to the position I need.

 ## Author